 continue reading

 A podcast by the Archive of Performances of Greek and Roman Drama.
-In each episode, the APGRD invites academics and/or creative practitioners (directors, playwrights, actors, choreographers etc.) to talk to us about their research, archival discoveries, and creative practices.
-We often begin with an object from our archive to start a wider conversation.
-The podcast runs during the university's vacations.
+In each episode, the APGRD invites creative practitioners - directors, playwrights, actors, choreographers etc. - and/or academics to talk to us about their research, archival discoveries, and creative practices.

 …